omkar-lamjane/Steganography-project/README.md

 -> Secret file size decoded
 -> Secret file data extracted

-Encoded image is decoded successfully and the secret file is recovered.
+The encoded image is successfully decoded and the secret file is recovered.

 Tools and Technologies Used